commit-live-students/olympics_project/q06_get_points/README.md

 - Makes use of previously created object named as `q02_rename_columns`.
 - Updates the dataframe to include a new column called "Points" for Games which is a weighted value where each gold medal counts for 3 points, silver medals for 2 points, and bronze medals for 1 point.

+Note - Remove the Combined total or don't use the combined total

 ### Parameters :
 | Parameter | dtype | argument type | default value | description |